Skip to contents

 trans

-possible power for mean of events per time-unit
+Power transformation for the mean of events per time-unit (default NULL, i.e., linear).

 cens.formula